 The 3 factors that determine the fabric you choose for lining are as follows

-Colour of the outer fabric – Usually you need a fabric which matches the colour exactly to that of the outer fabric otherwise the colour of the whole garment may be distorted.
-If that is impossible choose a dark colour (lighter colour will stand out).
-Sometimes a contrast colour is selected for a special effect.
+Usually, you need a fabric that matches the color exactly to that of the outer fabric; otherwise, the color of the whole garment may be distorted.
+If that is impossible, choose a dark color (lighter color will stand out).
+Sometimes a contrasting color is selected for a special effect.

-When going shopping for the lining fabric take the outer fabric with you and compare both the fabrics in good sunlight or under white lighting.
+When going shopping for the lining fabric, take the outer fabric with you and compare both the fabrics in good sunlight or under white lighting.

 This is important as one person may want a warm fabric for insulation and warmth during winter but another may need a thin breathable fabric during summer.
-Some look out for colourful or printed fabric that will add an interest to the inside of the garment, some wants to add structure to the garment and may be looking for a thicker fabric.
+Some look out for colourful or printed fabric that will add an interest to the inside of the garment, some want to add structure to the garment and may be looking for a thicker fabric.

 This is the most important.
 The lining fabric should be of the same weight or slightly of lesser weight than the outer fabric.
 Choose a firmly woven fabric.
 The care of the outer fabric and lining should be the same.

-The lining is expected to be lightweight thin and slippery so that you have no difficulty putting on and take off the garment.
+The lining is expected to be lightweight thin and slippery so that you have no difficulty putting on and take off the garment

-Rayon has thin fibers and because of this the fabric is very much suited to make lining.
+Rayon has thin fibers and because of this the fabric is very much suited to make a lining.
 It is breathable and soft, pliable and lightweight.
 It would not stick to your body even in hot sweaty weather.

 Bemberg rayon is a popular branded rayon fabric (Cupro) used to line dresses suits and coats.
-It is breathable, soft, antistatic anti-clinging super comfortable and overall a super star lining material.
+It is breathable, soft, antistatic anti-clinging super comfortable and overall a superstar lining material.
 Viscose Ermazine Taffeta is a popular lining material used by bespoke tailors for suit jackets.
 Ermazine is somewhat sheer.

 Anti-static Rayon twill fabric is very good as lining if you need a more weighty fabric.
 These are to be hand washed.
 Machine wash may damage the fibers.
 Rayon crepe back satin is a good choice

 This is the most popular fabric for making linings – and the most comfortable against your skin.
-Cotton is made from natural fibers so it is breathable and extremely comfortable against the skin as it wicks moisture well.
+Cotton is made from natural fibers so it is breathable and very comfortable against the skin as it wicks moisture well.

 If you want that soft and silky feeling for the inside of the garment cotton is not for you – it may be rougher than the other lining materials mentioned here, especially the cheaper ones.
-Cotton simply does not look luxurious or expensive.
+Cotton may not look luxurious or expensive.

 Another problem with a cotton lining is that it wrinkles a lot.
 Also if you do not preshrunk cotton fabric it will shrink after the first wash and thus may distort the garment as it will shrink differently from lining.

 Cotton Poplin is frequently used as a thin soft lining material.
 Voile and Lawn are used to line fine dresses.
 Cotton batiste, muslin, percale are other favorites.
 If you want a lining that should wear well, choose a plain or twill weave cotton fabric.
-Cotton plaid is usually preferred inside suits
+Cotton plaid is usually preferred inside suits.

-Silk is synonymous to luxury and when you want that extra bit for a once-in-a-life-time dress you may want to use silk against your skin.
-It is breathable and extremely soft.
+Silk is synonymous with luxury and when you want that extra bit for a once-in-a-life-time dress you may want to use silk against your skin.
+It is breathable and very soft.
 Be prepared to part with a lot of money, as silk is very expensive so when added to the cost of fashion fabric used for the outside, the outfit turns out to be very expensive.

-Habutai lining fabric/Silk Satin are used to line wedding dresses.
+Habutai lining fabric/Silk Satin is used to line wedding dresses.
 Dupioni silk is a thicker silk that can add some body to your garment.
 Silk Charmeuse & Silk Crepe De Chine are lightweight soft silk used for lining.
-They are great for a lining.
+They are also great for lining.
 Silk crepe back satin is more weighty (twice the weight of crepe de chine or charmeuse) and just as good for your purpose for suits, jackets, coats.

 Polyester or polyester blends